-One approach to prevent prescription drug and medicine abuse is to prevent individuals from accessing prescription drugs that have not been prescribed to them.
-According to the 2015 MIYHS, over 400 Androscoggin County youth have abused a prescription drug.
+One approach to prevent prescription drug and medicine misuse is to prevent individuals from accessing prescription drugs that have not been prescribed to them.
+According to the 2015 MIYHS, over 400 Androscoggin County youth have misused a prescription drug.
 Healthy Androscoggin partners with several community organizations to sponsor a twice annual medicine take-back day.
 This is an event where residents can clean out expired, unused, and unwanted medicines and have them safely and securely disposed in a way that provides minimal impact on the local environment.
 Local events are part of the National Take-Back Initiative coordinated by the U.S. Drug Enforcement Administration.